karlyanelson/andalsomuchcattle/README.md

 ![# And Also Much Cattle][logo]
-###By Karly Nelson
 A webcomic of the Bible, Christianity, and puns by Karly Nelson, with contributions from Caroline Grossman and Kristen O'Neal.

-*"A merry heart doeth good like a medicine: but a broken spirit drieth the bones."
+>"A merry heart doeth good like a medicine: but a broken spirit drieth the bones."
 Prov.
-17:22*
+17:22

 ## Created Using Jekyll
 [Jekyll] is a static site generator, with great blogging/posting capabilities.